mattstratton/conducky/website/docs/developer-docs/intro.md

 > **Note:** Only these variables are required.
 Any others previously present have been removed for clarity and consistency.

 TODO: Add instructions for setting up a development environment, installing dependencies, and contributing to the project.

+### Running Backend Tests

+Backend tests automatically load environment variables from `/backend/.env.test` (if present) using `dotenv`.
+Edit `/backend/.env.test` to configure your local test database and secrets.
+This ensures tests run with the correct settings, separate from your development `.env`.